revisual/PipitGrunt/README.md

 # PipitGrunt

-resizes images and pushes to aws creates data and pushes to postgrES
+utility tool for creating content for [Pipit](https://github.com/revisual/Pipit) resizes images and pushes to aws creates data and pushes to postgres